The pull-up is one of the best muscle and strength building exercises.

 Over time build up to five sets of five repetitions (5x5).

 Once you can do five sets of five repetitions (5x5), decrease the sets and increase the repetitions until you can do at least three sets of eight repetitions (3x8).

-Once you can do 5x5 (five sets of five reps) of any progression, you can start training the next one.
+Once you can do 3x8 (three sets of eight reps) of any progression, you can start training the next one.

 Once you get started with a new progression, you may only be able to do 1-2 repetitions.

 If that happens, just do as many repetitions as you can of that progression, then continue with the previous one.

 You have the goal of doing 5x5 eccentric pull-ups.